jwolski2/nil/README.md

 ```

 This target uses Terraform to launch 2 EC2 instances in the same VPC/subnet.
 The
-instance userdata is configured to install the full zkp-extended toolchain
+instance userdata is configured to install the full nil-extended toolchain
 including Golang and Docker.
 After building the client and server images, on
 their respective instances, the Terraform ensures the client `login` command
 exits `0`.